redseacomputing/redseacomputing.github.io/pages/about.markdown

 From there on, i was an enemy of the "copy & paste"-programming style.

-Instead of flying the mouse over production code for guessing the next steps, I have decided to develop my solutions test driven.
+Instead of flying the mouse over production code for guessing the next steps, I have decided to develop my solutions test-driven.

 After knowing the basics of that, I began to refactor my code.
 Therefore, in my oppinion solid development is based on test driven